Patricia A. King

-Patricia A. King (born June 12, 1942) is a Professor of Law emeritus at Georgetown University Law Center and an adjunct professor in the School of Hygiene and Public Health at Johns Hopkins University.
+Patricia A. King (born June 12, 1942) is an American lawyer, educator and civil rights activist who is a professor of law emeritus at Georgetown University Law Center and an adjunct professor in the School of Hygiene and Public Health at Johns Hopkins University.
 Her expertise lies at the intersection of law, medicine, ethics, and public policy.
 In 1979, she became the first African-American woman law professor to receive tenure at Georgetown.

 Early life and education

 King grew up in the Roberts Park and later Liberty Park public housing developments in segregated Norfolk, Virginia.
 Her mother, Grayce King, worked as a secretary and her father, Addison King, was a newspaperman, working first for the Norfolk Journal and Guide and later for the Pittsburgh Courier.
 She and her sister were raised mostly by her mother, as her father remained in a sanitorium being treated for tuberculosis for much of her childhood and teenage years.
 She has cited her early life experience with Norfolk's mixed-race health clinics as a source of her interest in race, medicine, and equity, recalling the indignity with which she was treated during routine doctor's visits.

 In 1959, King graduated as the valedictorian of her class at the segregated Booker T. Washington High School.
 That same year, schools in Norfolk became integrated under a court order.
 She then attended Wheaton College in Massachusetts on a scholarship.
 Her high school physics teacher helped her navigate the admissions process, paying for her SAT registration and putting her in touch with the National Scholarship Service and Fund for Negro Students.
 She was only able to afford the application fee for one college, so after much deliberation, chose Wheaton.

 Away from her family and in a new setting, King struggled through her first year at Wheaton, ultimately losing her scholarship.
 Her family worked to support her financially until she turned her grades around, with her uncle taking out a second mortgage on his home and her mother providing emotional support.
 King eventually secured another scholarship and graduated with honors in 1963 with a Bachelor of Arts in Religion and Philosophy.
 During her time at Wheaton, she also served as the president of the College Government Association and Wheaton now recognizes a freshman or sophomore who has shown progress in developing their leadership skills with the Patricia King Leadership Award.

 In 1966, King attended Harvard Law School, where she received her Juris Doctor degree in 1969.
 During that time, she worked as an administrative intern and budget analyst at the United States Department of State.
 She was admitted to practice in the District of Columbia Bar on November 4, 1969, and was later admitted to practice by the Supreme Court of the United States on June 30, 1980.